-Learn to leverage Spring boot’s simplicity to create SOAP webservice quickly.
-REST and microservices are gaining popularity everyday but still SOAP has its own place in some situations.
-In this spring boot soap tutorial, we will focus only in the Spring boot related configurations to see how easily we can create our contract first SOAP webservice.
+Learn to leverage Spring Boot’s simplicity to create SOAP webservice.
+In this Spring Boot SOAP WS tutorial, we will focus only on the Spring boot-related configurations to see how easily we can create our ‘contract-first SOAP webservice‘.

-We will build a simple contract first SOAP web service where we will implement Student search functionality with hard coded backend for demo purpose.
+We will build a simple contract-first SOAP web service where we will implement Student search functionality with a hard-coded backend for demo purposes.

 1. Technology Stack

-• JAXB maven plugin – for code generation
+- JAXB Maven plugin – for WS code generation

 2. Project Structure